welcome-to-the-sunny-side/coalesce/README.md

 - Automatic backups of problem data
 - Filter problems by rating, tags, time, contest ID, and more
 - Get random problem recommendations
+- Plot solved problem counts over time or by rating
 - Export data to CSV format

 ## Data Storage